xenyria/xeem/README.md

 # xenyria-experience-enhancement-mod
-Official fabric mod for the Xenyria Minecraft Server
+Official fabric mod for the Xenyria Minecraft Server.
+Currently only adds Discord Rich Presence.